What is an eSafety check?

+Roads and Maritime Services maintains inspection and certification schemes to make sure that all vehicles meet minimum safety requirements.
 Generally, light vehicles more than five years old require a safety check (previously called a pink slip) before you can renew the registration.
-Light vehicles include:

 - Passenger cars

 - Goods carrying vehicles with a Gross Vehicle Mass of 4.5 tonnes or less (without power-operated brakes)

 - Trailers and caravans with an aggregate trailer mass of 4.5 tonnes or less (including those fitted with breakaway brakes, but not including those fitted with air or vacuum (breakaway) braking systems).

 Wether or not you are required to obtain a Pink Slip (eSafety Check) will also be stated on your Registration Renewal.

 We are authorised to issue and submit electronically Blue Slip and Pink Slip reports to Services NSW.
 Our inspectors are qualified to inspect your vehicle – from the operation of the seat-belts, lights and wipers to the engine, brakes, suspension.